AldoMoreno13/WHSTechNotes/journal.md

 # October 6, 2025
+If i was in charge of the school and I culd change the poloicy for technology id change it to so you can ONLY use yore phonein in lunch time ore in yore free time.
+In my opinion AI shud not be used to do all yore work insted it shuld give you informations or ideas for work. for chrombooks thers nuthing i wana change about it.
 # September 30, 2025
 The phrase "6,7" is a meme that got popularised by TickTock about a kid screaming to the camera saying 6,7. and is a term used to reference the meme each time the number 6 and 7 are mentioned together, for example "it will take me about 6-7 minutes to walk home" or just the image of 67.
 It's probably most used or heard in math due to the fact that 6 and 7 are common numbers that are used. iv'e heard it more then 6 or 7 times in that class.
  # September 22, 2025